DjangoGirls/tutorial/template_extending/README.md

 A base template is the most basic template that you extend on every page of your website.

 Create a `templates/mysite/base.html` file.
-You also need to create `templates` and `mysite` folders, but you probably have noticed this pattern already :)
+You also need to create `templates` and `mysite` directories, but you probably have noticed this pattern already :)

     mysite
     └───templates